 From Maun wait for a ride at the popular spot for shared car rides either to Namibia directly, Ghanzi, Charles Hill, or Mamuno (all towards or at the Namibian border).
 Have faith, you will get there.
 If hitchhiking scares you (even though it’s common and safe in Botswana/Zimbabwe), you can always hire a taxi ANYWHERE for about $100 per 3 hours of driving.

 From Mamuno you can hitchhike/join a car share to Windhoek.
-From here you can take private buses around the country or join in a car rental with other travelers.
+From here you can take private buses around the country or share a car rental with other travelers.
 You can choose northern Namibia or Southern Namibia.

 Finally, take a flight from Windhoek to Cape Town (for $70) and finish your trip in Cape Town (also where the international flights out are the cheapest).